jdart1/arasan-chess/doc/BUILD.md

 Note: "make release" will build the release tarball and place it in the release subdirectory.
-This target uses a Python tool git-archive-all (https://github.com/Kentzo/git-archive-all), which needs to be installed and its path set in the Makefile (or passed to it) in the variable GIT_ARCHIVE_ALL_PATH.
+This target uses a Python tool git-archive-all (https://github.com/Kentzo/git-archive-all), which needs to be installed and its path set in the Makefile (or passed to it in the variable GIT_ARCHIVE_ALL_PATH).
 And that tool calls "git archive" so "make release" needs to be run from within a git repository.

 "make install" will install Arasan binaries into /usr/local/bin/arasan-\<version>.